Edit Page

 2. Enable Basic authentication for Local git Deployment Local Git deployment requires Source Control Manager (SCM) basic authentication enabled.
 Please note that this method is considered less secure than other methods.
 In a production environment, we should configure this as part of the CI/CD pipeline instead of manually deploying the app.

-• Turn on SCM Basic Auth Publishing Credentials and make sure FTP Basic Auth Publishing Credentials is turned on as well as shown below.
+• In the left sidebar, under Settings, select Configuration.
+This should bring up the General Settings tab.
+Turn on both SCM Basic Auth Publishing Credentials and FTP Basic Auth Publishing Credentials as shown below.

 • Click Save and Continue

-1. Deploy and build the app from source code
+3. Deploy and build the app from source code

 • In the left sidebar, Under Deployment, click on Deployment Center